gotreasa/gotreasa-blue-tic-tac-toe/_TECHDEBT.md

 - ✅ TD19: move the playGame function in to separate file
 - ✅ TD20: prevent the board state from returning the last value
 - ✅ TD21: add provider spec for a DRAW?
+- ✅ TD22: ignore node_modules for Jest testing
+- ⚠ TD23: move the boardSquares constants to the src directory
+- ⚠ TD24: check the wording of the tests